perokvist/event-driven-architecture/index.md

 ### Integration through logs

 One other way of integration with logs, is to publish changes from a database as events, turning the database inside out.
-This enables supscription of change though CRUD events.
+This enables subscription of change through CRUD events.
 An example of this is [Bottled Water: Real-time integration of PostgreSQL and Kafka](https://www.confluent.io/blog/bottled-water-real-time-integration-of-postgresql-and-kafka/).

 This could inspire a variant when an ORM publishes changes (possible 2PC).